open-eid/CDOC2/cdoc2-system-docs/includes/abbreviations.md

 *[FMK]: File Master Key.
 Cryptographic key material for deriving other encryption and HMAC keys.

-*[CKC]: CDOC2 Key Capsule.
+*[CC]: CDOC2 Capsule.
 Data structure inside CDOC2 Container.
 CKC contains information for decrypting the payload of CDOC2 Container. <br/> That information could be a symmetric cryptographic key, a share of symmetric cryptographic key, <br/> or necessary data for establishing such key with key derivation algorithm or key-agreement protocol, for example, with ECDH.

 *[HHK]: Header HMAC Key